brentp/irelate/design.md

 + a chromosome change is detected
 + a gap (current start minus previous end) of a user-specified size is seen.

-The chunk-size helps to send reasonable, and reasonably even amounts of work to the user.
-The gap cutoff avoids putting distant query intervals together in the same array;
-this helps to parse fewer database intervals.
+The chunk-size helps to send reasonably even amounts of work to the user in support of efficient load balancing (i.e., to avoid task divergence).
+The gap cutoff avoids putting distant query intervals together in the same array; this helps to parse fewer database intervals.

-Once an array is complete it is sent off for the chrom-sweep in parallel as a new array accumulates; the bounds of the intervals it contains are determined and those are the basis for a tabix request to each database (or any indexed query).
+Once an array is complete, it is sent off for the chrom-sweep in parallel as a new array accumulates; the bounds of the intervals it contains are determined and those are the basis for a tabix request to each database (or any indexed query).
 Those requested result in streams of intervals that are sent, along with the query array to chrom-sweep.
 This parallelizes quite well up to about a dozen processes because multiple chromosome-sweeps can be operating as the arrays accumulate.
-One difficulty is that we want the output to be sorted, so, even though each chunk may finish in any order, we must keep them in order to send the intersections back to the caller.
+One difficulty is that we want the output to be sorted; consequently, even though each chunk may finish in any order, we must keep them in order to send the intersections back to the caller.
 This is likely the reason that we seem to asymptote in speed at about 10-12 processes.

 Implementation
 --------------